Pension Funds Are Struggling to Find Stable Investments (Just Like Everyone Else)

 Out-of-control inflation is increasingly harder to outpace

 You don’t need a degree in economics to understand that return on investment must also outpace inflation to be considered a true gain.
-(A year ago, a 2% APY CD would’ve been a dream come true.
-Today, that same investment is just dead money.)
+(A year ago, a 2% APY savings account would’ve been a dream come true.
+Today, that same investment is a guaranteed loser.)

 The most recent inflation report came in for October 2021, and it isn’t pretty.
 Inflation has risen four-and-a-half-fold since January.